theElandor/traffic/README.txt

 	we did just 1 simulation for each number of vehicles.
 	(Actually 2 simulations, one with the bidder ON and the other with the bidder OFF);
 	It would be nice to have an average of multiple simulations for each number of vehicles.

+13) Take a look at the ~/traffic/models/hope folder.
+	+ q-network/, target-network/ : they contain the model;
+	+ training_data/: folder that contains the backup of some data gathered during the training phase.
+It is really important to store this data in a secure place.
+	+ compared_exp/: it is the main folder containg the data that is plotted to produce the 2 types of plots contained in the thesis_plots/ folder.
+	  For each number of vehicles (120, 130, 140) there is a folder containing the data from 8 different simulations (1/ 2/ 3/ ...).
+	  The final resulting structure is something like the one showed at the end of this paragraph.
+	  To fill this folder there is not an automated script (needs to be done).
+	  The data was manually copied from (for example) qlearn_data/120/ to models/hope/compared_exp/average_120B/1/.
+	  Yes, it is a long process.
+	+ The folders ending with "B" are referred to simulations where beta was set to 0.1, while the ones ending with "R" are filled with data from simulations where beta was set to 0.2.
+	  Just ignore the "R" ones for now.
+	+ In the next paragraph I'll show you how to plot the data contained in this folder.
+	  ├── average_120B
+	  │   ├── 1
+	  │   │   ├── crossroad_booster.txt
+	  │   │   ├── crossroad_off.txt
+	  │   │   ├── gained_booster.txt
+	  │   │   ├── gained_off.txt
+	  │   │   ├── traffic_booster.txt
+	  │   │   └── traffic_off.txt
+	  │   ├── 2
+	  │   │   ├── crossroad_booster.txt
+	  │   │   ├── crossroad_off.txt
+	  │   │   ├── gained_booster.txt
+	  │   │   ├── gained_off.txt
+	  │   │   ├── traffic_booster.txt
+	  │   │   └── traffic_off.txt
+	  │   ├── 3
+	  │   │   ├── crossroad_booster.txt
+	  │   │   ├── crossroad_off.txt
+	  │   │   ├── gained_booster.txt
+	  │   │   ├── gained_off.txt
+	  │   │   ├── traffic_booster.txt
+	  │   │   └── traffic_off.txt
+      ...
+	  ...
+	  ...
+	  ...
+	  │   ├── evaluation_data.txt
+	  │   ├── evaluation.py
+	  │   └── random_gained_data.txt

+ 14) If you followed the process untill here succesfully, you can run the script  ~/traffic/models/hope/compared_exp/average_120B/evaluation.py for each one of average_120B/ average_130B/ and average_140B/ folders.
+The output of this script are the files "evaluation_data.txt" and "random_gained_data.txt".
+	 They are simple csv files that "sum up" the content of the subfolders, they are ready to be plotted.
+15)  Now you can run the ~/traffic/models/hope/random_bidder_compare_gains.py and the ~/traffic/models/hope/random_bidder_compare_gains.py scripts to make the plots.
+	 Theese scripts by default read the data in the subfolders contained in ~/traffic/models/hope/compared_exp/ ending with "B", you can easily change that in the code.